jmspring/acs-deployments/deis_on_azure/deis_on_azure.md

 ---> Done
 ```

-Create the DEIS Workflow manifest for Kubernetes:
+Create the Deis Workflow manifest for Kubernetes:

 ```bash
 jims@dockeropolis:~$ helmc generate -x manifests workflow-v2.8.0
 ---> Ran 17 generators.
 ```

-Finally install the DEIS Workflow.
+Finally install the Deis Workflow.
 Note that this will take some time.
 Using `kubectl` the
 progress of bring up can be monitored.

 ```bash